pygame/pygame/readme.rst

      depends on SDL_image, which also can use libjpeg and libpng.
 The transform module has an embedded version of SDL_rotozoom for its own rotozoom function.
-The surfarray module requires the python Numeric package for its multidimensional numeric arrays.
+The surfarray module requires the python numpy package for its multidimensional numeric arrays.

 Todo / Ideas (feel free to submit)
 ==================================